KDahir247/Journey_ECS/README.md

 - Fast single component iteration & entity iteration (Dense array iteration)
 - Unlimitied amount of component can be added
 - Very minimal Only does what it needs and nothing more.

-**Future Features**
 - SOA component dense array
+- Extremely fast grouping and sub grouping query (eg. Entity with position and scale)
 - Reduced memory consumption on sparse array
-- Allow upto or more then 1 Million entity.
-Current max is 65,536 entity (requires re-implementing entity store)
+- Allow upto or more then 1 Million entity
-- Extremely fast grouping and sub grouping iteration (eg. Entity with position and scale)
-- Resources

 **Limitation**
-- Small to no checks on sparse sets so invalid use will cause undefined behaviour (so call register before adding component and make sure when removing a component entity actually has component or call has_component with a if statement.
-Use has_component when unsure.)
+- small to no checks so undefined behaviour on invalid use (so call register before adding component and make sure when removing a component entity actually has component or call has_component with a if statement)
-- Slighly higher memory due to sparse array with holes
+- Slighly higher memory due to sparse array with holes (mitigated my using pagination)
 - No shared component model out of the box (this is passed to the user and I don't see this as a limitation)
-- Removing component or adding component on the of the same component type dense array that we are iterating will cause invalidation and problem.
-- No hierarchy model out of the box (this is passed to the user and I don't see this as a limitiation)
+- Iterate from first to last, so adding or removing component while iterating may cause invalidation (user can easily add a run function that iterate last to first to resolve this), so adding and removing component should happen outside iterating loop of the same component/s.

 Example of code
 ```odin